Skip to main content

 4. The Gateway then performs the login of the mapped user and returns a valid JWT token.

-ZSS is currently the default API that provides this mapping between the public part of the client certificate and SAF user ID.
-Using the internal API ML mapper is, however, the recommended method.
+• As of Zowe release 3.0.0, the Internal API ML Mapper is the default API that provides this mapping between the public part of the client certificate and SAF user ID.
+Alternatively, you can use Z Secure Services (ZSS) to provide this API for API ML, with the noted exception when using ACF2, although we recommend using the internal API ML mapper.

 Zowe client certificate authentication diagram